GetStream/android-ci-actions/README.md

 5. Setup Java environment
 6. Build release version (with module exclusions)
 7. Generate source and documentation JARs
-8. Publish to Maven Central
+8. Publish to Maven Central using the selected plugin
 9. Create GitHub release

 ##### 2. `release_to_main`